mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/andrei.salomia/index.md

 # Wireless Guitar Signal Transmitter
-A transmitter and a receiver that transmit wireless the guitar signal and modify it.
+A transmitter and a receiver that transmit wireless the guitar signal.

 :::info